DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 • Event Calendar:Stay up-to-date on upcoming meditation sessions, workshops, and community events to plan your

 • Coming soon.

+• Feedback System:Provide feedback on your meditation experience, suggest improvements, and share your thoughts with the community.

+• User Support:Access user support resources, FAQs, and contact information to get help when needed.

+• Notification Center:Receive notifications about upcoming events, challenges, and community updates to stay informed.

+• Social Sharing:Share your meditation journey, achievements, and insights with friends and followers on social media.

 ## Project Task Decomposition